cbarnes5/DATA-690-WANG/assignment_01/Course-Notes.md

 | a is not b | True if a and b reference different Python objects |

  **Mutable and immutable objects**
-  - Most objects in Python (lists, dicts, NumPy arrays, and most user-defined types (classes), are mutable
+  - Most objects in Python (i.e. lists, dicts, NumPy arrays, and most user-defined types (classes)) are mutable
-  - strings and tuples are immutable
+  - Strings and tuples are immutable

  **Scalar Types**

- "Single Value" types refered to as scalars
+ "Single Value" types are refered to as scalars
 | Type | Description |
 | ----------- | ----------- |
 | None | The Python “null” value (only one instance of the None object exists) |